shrysjain/IndoAir-QM/README.md

 ```
 </details>

-The code can also be downloaded from within this GitHub repository.
+The code can also be downloaded from within this GitHub repository in the `Code Files/` folder.

 Upload this to the Arduino device (which must have a QWIIC connect circuit of `ESP32 Thing Plus > BME688 > Micro OLED Breakout` where `>` is a QWIIC connect cable).